almamedia/il-auth-at-edge/README.md

 Run
 ```
-./deploy.sh -p &lt;your aws credentials profile&gt; -u "https://&lt;domain name 1&gt;/il-auth-at-edge/signin/index.html,https://&lt;domain name 2&gt;/il-auth-at-edge/signin/index.html" -r &lt;region&gt;"
+./deploy.sh -p <your aws credentials profile> -u "https://<domain name 1>/il-auth-at-edge/signin/index.html,https://<domain name 2>/il-auth-at-edge/signin/index.html" -r <AWS region>"
 ```

 -u parameter should have at least one signin redirect url and it's path is fixed ATM to /il-auth-at-edge/signin/index.html.
-This repository contains a very basic implementation for that page and it is synced to web-il-auht-at-edge.us-east-1.&lt;your AWS accountId&gt; s3 bucket that can be used as cloudfront origin.
+This repository contains a very basic implementation for that page and it is synced to web-il-auth-at-edge.&lt;region&gt;.&lt;your AWS accountId&gt; s3 bucket that can be used as cloudfront origin.

-If you want to attach the auth-at-edge mechanism to Cloudfront by Cloudformation, it is especially important to create il-auht-at-edge in same region where your Cloudfront stacks are located (it is only possible to reference stack outputs on the same region in Cloudformation)
+If you want to attach the auth-at-edge mechanism to Cloudfront by Cloudformation, it is especially important to create il-auth-at-edge in same region where your Cloudfront stacks are located (it is only possible to reference stack outputs on the same region in Cloudformation)

 ## Manual Cloudfront setup